-A camping trip is just not the same without an old-fashioned campfire.
-But in order to get a good fire going–one that doesn’t go out constantly, or smoke and spark much–depends a lot on what kind of wood you’re using to get it started.
+A camping trip is not the same without an old-fashioned campfire.
+But in order to get a good fire going—one that doesn’t go out constantly or smoke and spark much—depends on what kind of wood you’re using to get it started.

-Certain types of wood just naturally burn a lot better than others.
-Because they’re so dense, hardwoods are usually the best option, but there are some types of softwoods that will still burn pretty decently too.
+Certain types of wood just naturally burn better than others.
+Because they’re so dense, hardwoods are usually the best option, but there are some types of softwoods that still burn pretty decently too.

 It’s also really important that freshly cut wood has been completely dried out—or “seasoned”—before using it to make a fire.
 Sometimes it even needs to be seasoned for up to a full year before it can be used.

-But with so many different types of wood out there, it can almost be overwhelming trying to figure out which ones are the best to burn.
-Try some of these types in particular for a good, strong fire that will last for hours.
+But with so many types of wood available, how do you know which ones are the best to burn?
+We did some research and found out these types in particular will build a fire that lasts for hours.

 Oak is one of the most popular types of firewood for good reason.
 Dense and slow-burning, it tends to last much longer than other types.
 The wood also has a high amount of energy content per cord, so it can produce a ton of heat with barely any smoke or sparks.